Renewable asset construction

 Mt Munro

 We’re proposing to build a wind farm at Mt Munro near Eketāhuna in northern Wairarapa.
 With up to 20 turbines, this could produce enough electricity to power around 42,000 average homes.
-Our consent application is currently with the Environment Court.
+The Environment Court has granted consent for this project.

 • Te Rere Hau